Information Technologies (IT)

 IT12.
 Social Media; Collaborative Networking

-This subtopic focuses on information technology innovations that will add value to social, professional, business, or technical interactions over the internet.
+This subtopic focuses on commercially viable information technology innovations that will add value to social, professional, business, or technical interactions over the internet.

-Examples of relevant technical fields and applications include (but are not limited to): services based on crowdsourced information; collaborative healthcare; the sharing economy; professional networks; B2B networking; image and video centric networks; micro video; social media advertising and marketing; social networking tools; visual content optimization (image and video) for social media; video sharing.
+Examples of relevant technical fields and applications include (but are not limited to): services based on crowdsourced information; collaborative healthcare; the sharing economy; professional networks; B2B networking; image and video centric networks; micro video; social networking tools; visual content optimization (image and video) for social media; video sharing.

-This subtopic focuses on information technology innovations that are embodied in software and provide important new or enhanced capabilities.
-Usually these capabilities will be generalized, rather than directed to a specific use case.
-Examples include (but are not limited to): enhanced computational speed or efficiency; new or improved functionality; improved or extended performance; increased ease of use and accessibility.
+This subtopic focuses on information technology innovations that are embodied in software and provide important new or enhanced capabilities that will usually be generalized, rather than directed to a specific use case.
+Examples of such capabilities include (but are not limited to): enhanced computational speed or efficiency; new or improved functionality; improved or extended performance; increased ease of use and accessibility.

 The range of possible innovations under this subtopic is too broad to attempt to describe here.
 Past examples of significant software innovations cover a wide range of technical approaches and resulting new capabilities, and include (but are obviously not limited to): Object-Oriented Programming; the GUI; HTTP; HTML; TCP/IP; SQL; internet search engine(s); the spreadsheet; word processing; MapReduce; virtualization.